Skip top navigation

 Profile

 Dr. Holincheck's broad research interests encompass STEM teaching and learning, teacher reflection & teacher inquiry, identity of STEM learners and teachers, gender in STEM and science, physics education, problem solving, science teaching and learning, and problem-based learning.
-Dr. Holincheck is PI on the NSF funded EAGER: Quantum is Elementary: Quantum Teaching and Learning in Elementary Classrooms, co-PI on the NSF funded Cultivating Physics Identity and Belonging for Women in Physics: Mentorship and Leadership Development through the Pion Program and co-PI on the Department of Education Quantum Workforce Development grant projects.
+Dr. Holincheck is PI on the NSF funded EAGER: Quantum is Elementary: Quantum Teaching and Learning in Elementary Classrooms, co-PI on the NSF funded projects Cultivating Physics Identity and Belonging for Women in Physics: Mentorship and Leadership Development through the Pion Program and George Mason University's Quantum Postdoctoral Fellowship, and co-PI on the Department of Education Quantum Workforce Development grant projects.
 She previously served as Co-PI and Evaluator on the NSF funded Teaching Critical Thinking Skills in Science with sInvestigator, internal evaluator and Co-PI on an IARPA Crowdsourcing Evidence, Argumentation, Thinking and Evaluation (CREATE) Project, Cogent Argumentation System with Crowd Elicitation (Co-Arg), and as Evaluator on the U.S. Department of Education's Jacob K. Javits grant funded Project ExCEL.

 Dr. Holincheck's current research projects focus on STEM teaching and learning and the under-representation of groups in STEM.
-She is currently researching integrated STEM teacher identity, undergraduate students' perspectives on quantum science and computing, how gender plays a role in the experiences of women in STEM, and teacher reflection in teacher education courses.
+She researches STEM teacher identity, undergraduate students' perspectives on quantum science and computing, how gender plays a role in the experiences of women in STEM, and teacher reflection in teacher education courses.
 She has ongoing projects that examine how participation in middle and high school robotics influences the development of STEM identity, the role of mentors in the recruitment and retention of students from under-represented groups in STEM, explorations of gender in physics and science, promoting the success of under-represented minorities in college STEM, and implications of media representations of science and scientists.

 A former high school physics teacher, Dr. Holincheck holds an MS in Applied and Engineering Physics from George Mason University and a B.S. in Physics from The College of William and Mary.
 A National Board Certified Teacher from 2001-2021, Holincheck began her teaching career in Fairfax County, Virginia and taught at Hayfield Secondary and Chantilly High School.
-Before coming to Mason, Dr. Holincheck served as term education policy faculty at American University in Washington, D.C..
+Before coming to Mason, Dr. Holincheck served as term faculty in education policy at American University in Washington, D.C..

 Research Interests